TheKikGen/MPC-LiveXplore/src/preload_libs/readme.md

 This "low-level" library allows you to set up any controller as a control surface to drive the MPC standalone application.

+NB: you need ssh access to your MPC.

 When pressing buttons  (START,STOP, MAIN, SHIFT, qlinks, pads, etc...), the hardware MPC/Force surface controller sends a corresponding note on / note off or a cc  midi msg.
 By a simple midi message mapping in your own controller, it is possible now to simulate "buttons" press, and get more shortut like those of the MPC X
 (track mute, pad mixer, solo, mute, etc...) or to add more pads or qlinks.